zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 ### Bad Habits

 First up, bad habits.
 Many folks don't realize that **dodging a decision is still a decision**.
-It's like standing in front of an ice cream shop, unable to choose a flavor until the shop closes, and boom—you've "decided" to go home ice cream-less.
+It's like standing in front of an ice cream shop, unable to choose a flavor until the shop closes, and boom—you've "decided" to go home without ice cream.
 Delaying, postponing, or deprioritizing the decision-making process is an implicit choice.

 For instance, if a company can't decide on using one consolidated tech stack for its systems, it ends up with a tech landscape messier than a toddler's playroom.
 That implicit decision comes with all the extra costs and complexities you'd expect.